-One where you’ve completely derailed from your keto meal plan and ended up cheating; potato chips led to Little Debbie treats (Swiss Rolls are life y’all!), that then led to ice cream and that corner piece of cake (you know, the piece with mounds of sugary frosting calling your name) that led to ALL.
+One where you’ve completely derailed from your keto meal plan and ended up cheating?
+Potato chips led to Little Debbie treats, which then led to ice cream and that corner piece of cake (you know the one…) & then to eating ALL.
 OF.
 THE.
 THINGS? 🧁

 Listen, we’ve all had those days at one time (or ten), and while you really can’t cheat on this keto lifestyle, you can still get back on track with keto.

-The reason why the keto diet is really effective is due to the ketosis process, when the body burns fat instead of carbs for energy.
+The keto diet is really effective due to the ketosis process, when the body burns fat instead of carbs for energy.
 The tricky part is getting into ketosis.
 By following a diet filled with low-carb and high-fat foods, the body starts using fat as fuel.

 1. Get rid of the “might as well” mentality.

 Instead of continuing the downward spiral, get back on the keto train with the next bite of food you take.
-By the time you wake up tomorrow, you’ll have been back on plan for eight or more hours already!
+By the time you wake up tomorrow, you’ll have been back on plan for eight or more hours already. 🙌

 2. Meal prep for keto success.

-That’s where meal prep comes in handy to help you stay on track.
+And that’s where meal prep comes in handy to help you stay on track.
 If you’ve prepared your meals for the week in advance, or even just planned them out, you’ll be less likely to hit the drive-through and make bad choices food-wise.